temporalio/documentation/docs/workflows.md

 - [How to set a Cron Schedule in PHP](/php/distributed-cron)
 - [How to set a Cron Schedule in Typescript](/typescript/clients)

-## Schedules
+## Schedule

-A Schedule contains instructions for starting a [Workflow Execution](#workflow-executions) at specific times.
+A Schedule contains instructions for starting a [Workflow Execution](/concepts/what-is-a-workflow-execution) at specific times.
-Schedules provide a more flexible and user-friendly approach than [Temporal Cron Jobs](#cron-jobs).
+Schedules provide a more flexible and user-friendly approach than [Temporal Cron Jobs](/concepts/what-is-a-temporal-cron-job).

 - [How to enable Schedules](#how-to-enable-schedules)
 - [How to operate Schedules using tctl](/tctl/schedule/)